GRACeFUL-project/DSL-WP/events/Y3/WP4_DSL_Y3_review.md

 * Patrik Jansson and Cezar Ionescu
 * Lecture notes: 150 pages

-"... encourage the students to approach mathematical domains from a functional programming perspective:
+* From the abstract: "... encourage the students to approach mathematical domains from a functional programming perspective:
     * to identify the main functions and types involved and, when necessary, to introduce new abstractions;
     * to give calculational proofs;
     * to pay attention to the syntax of the mathematical expressions;